Do you want to know how best to invest Rs 1 lakh per month? Or you have already decided to invest Rs 1,00,000 per month in mutual fund SIP?

 Why do I say so?

 Because it’s well proven; I have benefited from it greatly myself and also because there are several real life proofs for this (like this one where one person used SIP to create a portfolio of multiple crores).
+You may accept or not, but the fact is that for many small investors, there are some obvious benefits of SIP investing.

 SIP or Systematic Investment Plan is simple – Invest a fixed sum in mutual funds at a regular frequency (mostly monthly).
 Since most people are incapable of making big lump sum investments (worth several lacs), SIP makes it easy for these people to make small and regular investments every month using their monthly salaries.